 Equalization is financed entirely from Government of Canada general revenues.
 The provinces are uninvolved in the transfer except to the extent that they may qualify for Equalization payments; provincial governments do not contribute financially to the Equalization program, and each province’s ability to raise tax revenues is unaffected by the transfer.
 There are no conditions on the use of Equalization payments or the standards that should be achieved by the Equalization-receiving provinces.
 Instead, the provinces make decisions on behalf of their residents, and they are accountable to voters for the services they provide.

-The mechanism for determining the total amount of Equalization payments, as well as the amount that each eligible province receives, has undergone numerous changes in recent years.
-The two most recent series of reforms occurred in 2007 and 2009.
+The mechanism for determining the total amount of Equalization payments, as well as the amount that each eligible province receives, has changed numerous times since the program was established.
+The two most recent series of major reforms occurred in 2007 and 2009.

 Equalization uses a mathematical formula to determine which provinces are eligible for the transfer and the amount of each eligible province’s payment.
-Since 2009, the total amount of Equalization payments has grown annually in accordance with a three year moving average rate of growth in Canada’s nominal gross domestic product (GDP); between 2007 and 2009, the total amount was based on a formula.
+Since 2009, the total amount of Equalization payments has grown annually in accordance with a three-year moving average rate of growth in Canada’s nominal gross domestic product (GDP).

 The basic structure of Equalization is relatively straightforward.
 On a per capita basis, Equalization assesses a province’s ability to generate own-source revenues and compares that fiscal capacity to the average fiscal capacity for all provinces.
 With the exception of user fees (fees for the use of public services), all provincial government revenue sources are allocated to one of five categories: personal income taxes, business income taxes, consumption taxes, property taxes and natural resource revenues.